METALS-Tight supplies lift lead from nine-month lows, copper slips

 “A decisive break below would lead to a deeper correction towards $6,366/30 and $6,204/$6,168,” she said in a note.

-Additional reporting by Naveen Thukral in Singapore and Eric Onstad in London Editing by Louise Ireland and Edmund Blair
+Additional reporting by Naveen Thukral in Singapore and Eric Onstad in London Editing by Edmund Blair and Mark Potter